-The call for applications will open on 1st November 2016 and will close on 5th March 2016.
-Please check CHERISH-DE website or follow us on Twitter (@cherish_de1) for more information and any updates.
-Applicants will be notified of the outcome of their application via email on 4th of April 2017.
-We will select 25 applicants with up to an additional 5 on a short waiting list.
+The call for applications is now open and will close on Tues, 2nd April 2019.
+Please check CHERISH-DE website for more information and any updates.
+Applicants will be notified of the outcome of their application via email by early May 2019.
+We will select 20 applicants with up to an additional 5 on a short waiting list.

 Who can apply?

 Applications are invited from ECRs with one (full-year) to eight years’ postdoctoral research experience or lectureship/teaching position in any discipline in any UK universities.
 In previous cohorts, we had successful applicants from a diverse background such as Computer Science, Psychology, Engineering, Law & Criminology, Social and Human Science, Media, Business Management, Biosciences, and Arts & Humanities.
 We continue to welcome applicants from varied backgrounds, and also hope to hear from ECRs working in other disciplines.Any ECRs within the same length of experience and currently working in any industry sector (private, public or NGOs) are also welcomed to apply.
 Your employers will benefit from your new approach of thinking, strengthened skill sets, expanded network within the research community, and links with external parties.
 We are happy to offer liaison support to your employer if you are keen to apply.